thraciaexpelled/libcsv/README.md

 # libcsv
 C library for managing CSV files

+This library can be used to write programs that preview spreadsheets or tables written in CSV.

 # Building
 This library is buildable in all platforms, including *Squeaky-Shiny MS-DOS*™ on MINGW.